Skip to the main content

 Often there are too few people working in an emerging occupation to gather survey information.
 Therefore, it can be difficult to define advancement opportunities or employment outlook.
 Some Albertans already are working in this emerging occupation, but future demand for it is unknown.

 Most patient advocates are self-employed.
-However, some work for health care institutions.
+However, some work for health-care institutions.
 For example, the Professional Conduct department of the College of Physicians and Surgeons of Alberta employs on-staff patient advocates.
-These advocates assist the public with complaints about physicians.
+These advocates help the public with complaints about physicians.

 Employment outlook is influenced by a wide variety of factors including: